 Atomic Wallet is a multi-cryptocurrency non-custodial wallet that allows users to securely store, manage, and exchange over 500 different cryptocurrencies.
 They believe that gamification is an effective way to engage with its community members.
 That’s why they decided to launch a Jeopardy-style campaign after seeing the success of their first Sandbox gamification marketing campaign.
 Atomic’s goal was simple: reward its users for their knowledge about Polygon.

-4. How Coca-Cola engaged visitors at their exhibition booth
+3. How Coca-Cola engaged visitors at their exhibition booth?

 Coca-Cola has long been known for its innovative marketing campaigns.
 But recently, the brand took its marketing strategy one step further by leveraging gamification as a way to engage with visitors at the Cyber Battle’s event, lending a playful twist to their exhibition booth.
 Through engaging and interactive games, Coca-Cola was able to draw in more people and engage them in an entertaining and informative way that left a lasting impression.

-The full article is available on our website: Coca-Cola Case Study
+The full article is available on our website: https://adact.me/coca-cola-exhibition-booth/

-5. Gamification for HR – Kaupmees & KO case study
+4. Gamification for HR – Kaupmees & KO Case Study

 We’ve talked a lot about how different companies have used gamification in their marketing strategy.
 But what if we tell you there are more departments that may find gamification useful?
 What if you create a game for your employees to enlighten their regular every-other workday?

 This is where gamification for HR steps in.